minimice/stock-prices-app/README.md

 * A modern browser like Chrome

 ## Quick start 🍕
-1. Contact [me](https://www.linkedin.com/in/cgl88/) to get an Intrinio account to work with live quotes, you will need this to update the Docker-compose file.
+1. Clone this repo.
+Contact [me](https://www.linkedin.com/in/cgl88/) to get an Intrinio account to work with live quotes, you will need this to update the Docker-compose file.
 2. Update the Docker-compose file with credentials.
 ```
 ## Update the following two lines in the Docker-compose file ##
 - INTRINIO_USER=YOUR_USER_HERE
 - INTRINIO_PASSWORD=YOUR_PASSWORD_HERE
 ```
-3. Run the following command from the root directory of the repo.
+3. Run the following command from the root directory of the repo in your favourite terminal.
 ```
 docker-compose up --build
 ```